-It’s easy to either make the plan too complex and not actionable or too rigid so it doesn’t allow for learnings during the year.
-This depends of course on the industry and pace of change.
-How fast are channels changing, formats changing and goals changing?
+It’s easy to either make the plan too complex and not actionable, or too rigid so it doesn’t allow for changes during the year.
+This depends on the industry and pace of change.
+How fast are channels, goals, and formats changing?
 These are factors that affect how much flexibility you should leave in the budget allocations and the marketing plan.

 1. Business Objectives

-Essentially, the strategy should start from the goals.
-Which are the goals and KPI’s the company wants to hit in the coming year.
-For example the goals might be to double revenue, or increase profits by 30%.
+Essentially, your marketing strategy should start from the main goals.
+Which are the goals and KPI’s the company wants to hit in the coming year?
+For example, the goal might be to double revenue or increase profits by 30%.

 Less tangible goals could be for example: